kubeshop/monokle-admission-controller/README.md

 **Important**: Skaffold will recreate deployment on every change so make sure that webhook pod doesn't get rejected by it's previous version (via Validation Admission Controller).

-You can also do manual clean-up and run `./deploy.sh` script again:
+You can also do manual clean-up and re-run `./deploy.sh` script again:

 ```bash
 kubectl delete all -n webhook-demo --all && \